orientechnologies/orientdb-docs/Tutorial-Run-the-server.md

    >For more information on this step, see [OrientDB Server](DB-Server.md).

 1. The database server loads the `temp` database into memory.
-You can use this database in storing temporary data.
+You can use this database for storing temporary data.

 1. The database server begins listening for binary connections on port `2424` for all configured networks, (`0.0.0.0`).